TheoWinterhalter/ett-to-itt/README.md

 ```coq
 Definition pseudoid (A B : Type) (e : A = B) (x : A) : B := {! x !}.
 ```
-Using the power of TemplateCoq, we can quote it, translate it using our translation, and then unquote it to get back a Coq term:
+Using the power of MetaCoq, we can quote it, translate it using our translation, and then unquote it to get back a Coq term:
 ```coq
 Run TemplateProgram (Translate ε "pseudoid").